 FAIR and CIS are designated hate groups, and NumbersUSA has a stridently anti-immigrant agenda.
 They were founded by John Tanton, a known white supremacist who believed in eugenics.
-These associations might make some members of Congress think twice about developing a relationship with them, but clearly not Jeff Sessions.
+These associations might make some officials think twice about developing a relationship with them, but clearly not Jeff Sessions.

 The Center for Immigration Studies and NumbersUSA were started with Tanton’s help and he founded FAIR.
-So Tanton, who has long-standing and well-established ties to white nationalist groups, had a role in the creation all three groups — and all of three groups’ leaders worked for Tanton.
+So Tanton, who has long-standing and well-established ties to white nationalist groups, had a role in the creation of all three groups — and the leaders of all three groups worked for Tanton.

 According to a Southern Poverty Law Center report on Tanton and his ties to the anti-immigrant groups: